Expo 2020’s workers face hardships despite Dubai’s promises | WTOP News

 In response to a request for comment, Emrill promised to investigate the complaints, saying it “takes employee well-being very seriously.”

-Guards at the Expo entrance working for Abu Dhabi-based construction company Arkan said they were promised hot meals during their break in an eight-hour shift.
+Guards at the Expo entrance working for Dubai-based company Arkan said they were promised hot meals during their break in an eight-hour shift.
 Despite repeatedly asking supervisors for the past three months, the guards received nothing, leaving them hungry throughout the day.
 Arkan did not respond to requests for comment.

 Expo’s security guards work the longest hours — 13-hour shifts, including a 40-minute lunch.
 Aside from brief breaks, they spend hours in the withering weather.
 Temperatures in Dubai regularly exceeded 50 degrees Celsius (120 degrees Fahrenheit) in the summer.